-When thinking about studying abroad or attending an American university, our minds rush to some of the best educational institutes in the world.
-But there are several notions that have stuck with international students when it comes US higher education.
+When thinking about studying abroad or attending an American university, our minds rush to some of the best educational institutions in the world.
+But there are several notions that have stuck with international students when it comes to US higher education.
 While deciding to study abroad, misconceptions can cloud your judgment, and you may feel slightly frightened.
 These misconceptions are not only harmful to the prestige of these great universities but could also affect your future career if you choose not to pursue this opportunity.
 Thus, it’s very important to address some of the most common misconceptions international students have about studying at American institutions.

 1. Study abroad is expensive

 Attending an American university may appear to be expensive compared to studying in your own country, owing to the US’s world-renowned reputation in higher education.
 But it doesn’t necessarily mean you need to pay it all on your own.
 There are need- and merit-based scholarships (often specifically for international students) that will take some of the financial burden off your shoulders.
 Other options you can consider include looking for public universities and community colleges, as there’s typically a large difference in the tuition costs compared to private universities.
 You shouldn't worry about the fees and instead focus on building a sound academic and extracurricular profile to get the best scholarships in your basket.

 2. You’ll feel left out and isolated